Cyclothymia: Diagnosis

 The DSM-5 criteria for cyclothymia are restrictive according to some researchers.
 This affects the diagnosis of cyclothymia because fewer people get diagnosed than potentially could.
 This means that a person who has some symptoms of the disorder might not be able to get treatment because they do not meet all of the necessary criteria described in DSM-5.
 Furthermore, it also leads to more attention being placed on depression and other bipolar-spectrum disorders because if a person does not meet all the criteria for cyclothymia they are often given a depression or bipolar spectrum diagnosis.
 Improper diagnosis may lead some people with cyclothymia to be treated for a comorbid disorder rather than having their cyclothymic tendencies addressed.

 Cyclothymia is often not recognized by the affected individual or medical professionals due to its ostensibly mild symptoms.
 In addition, it is difficult to identify and classify.
 Due to disagreement and misconceptions among health and mental health professionals, cyclothymia is often diagnosed as "bipolar not otherwise specified".
 Cyclothymia is also often confused with borderline personality disorder due to their similar symptoms, especially in older adolescents and young adults.

 Most people with the disorder present in a depressive state, not realizing that their hypomanic states are abnormal.
 Mild manic episodes tend to be interpreted as part of the person's personality or simply a heightened mood.
 In addition, the disorder often manifests during childhood or adolescence, making it even more difficult for the person to distinguish between symptoms of the disorder and their personality.
 For example, people may think that they just have mood swings and not realize that these are a result of a psychiatric condition.

 Management

 Cognitive behavioral therapy (CBT) is considered potentially effective for people diagnosed with cyclothymia.

 Medication can be used in addition to behavioral approaches.
 However, mood stabilizers should be used before antidepressants, and if antidepressants are used they should be used with caution.
 Antidepressants are a concern due to the possibility of inducing hypomanic switches or rapid cycling.

 Epidemiology

 Cyclothymia, known today as Cyclothymic Disorder, tends to be underdiagnosed due to its low intensity.
 The exact rates for cyclothymia have not been widely studied.
 Some studies estimate that 5–8% are affected at some point in their life whereas other studies suggest a rate ranging 0.4–2.5%.

 Men appear to be affected equally often, though women are more likely to receive treatment.
-Cyclothymia is diagnosed in around fifty percent of people with depression who are evaluated in psychiatric outpatient settings.
+Cyclothymia has been identified in approximately 20% to 50% of people with mood, anxiety, or other related disorders evaluated in psychiatric outpatient settings, and the proportion may be higher when broader diagnostic approaches are used.